What are the business hours and where are you located?

 What forms of payment does Augusta University accept for tuition and fees?

 Electronic check online is available through POUNCE at no cost.

 Invalid entry of the bank routing or account number will incur a $30 fine after one

 All returned electronic and paper check items due to insufficient funds incur a $30

-fine or 5% of the total cost for payment exceeding $600.
+fine (all payment amounts) or 5% of the total cost for payment exceeding $600.